squared-studio/SkillVerse/SystemVerilog/chapter_00017.md

 3. Use different assertion severity levels to report errors.
 4. Write a cover property to check if a condition is met during simulation.

-## Conclusion
-SystemVerilog Assertions (SVA) provide powerful tools for specifying and checking properties of a design.
-Understanding how to use immediate and concurrent assertions, as well as cover properties, is essential for verifying and validating hardware designs.